 With respect to Proposal 1, the election of directors, the three nominees receiving the highest number of "For" votes will be elected.
+"Withhold" votes and broker non-votes will have no effect on the election of the nominees.

 With respect to Proposal 2, the affirmative vote of the majority of votes cast affirmatively or negatively (excluding abstentions and broker non-votes) is required for approval.
 This is a routine proposal, and therefore, we do not expect any broker non-votes.